Why your startup needs a CFO

 At what point does a self-funded startup need a CFO?

-I’ll view “self-funded” as akin to a bootstrapped small business.
-The term startup tends to designate high growth companies that have been backed by angels or VCs.
-Being a self-funded small business - in my humble opinion - is much more difficult.
-You may not be as flush with cash as VC funded startups, but you also haven’t given away any equity/power in your company.
+“Self-funded” is akin to a bootstrapped small business.
+The term startup tends to designate high-growth companies that have been backed by angels or VCs.
+Being a self-funded small business is much more difficult.
+You may not be as flush with cash as VC-funded startups, but you also haven’t given away any equity/power in your company.
 So when should a small business hire a CFO?
 Only when they a) need one and b) can afford one.
 At this point, all you likely need is a financial model.
-If you’re in need of securing debt/equity investment, reporting to a board of directors, or expecting an acquisition… then consider hiring an interim CFO.
-A full time CFO will run you 240K+.
+If you need to secure debt/equity investment, are reporting to a board of directors, or expecting an acquisition … then consider hiring an interim CFO.
+A full-time CFO will run you 240K+.

 At what point does a public company need a CFO?